zephyrproject-rtos/zephyr/doc/porting/arch.rst

 * Using some architecture defined mechanism, the parameter value is forced in the stub.
 This is commonly found in X86-based architectures.

 * The parameters to the ISR are inserted and tracked via a separate table requiring the architecture to discover at runtime which interrupt is executing.
 A common interrupt handler demuxer is installed for all entries of the real interrupt vector table, which then fetches the device's ISR and parameter from the separate table.
 This approach is commonly used in the ARC and ARM architectures via the :option:`CONFIG_SW_ISR_TABLE` implementation.
-You can find examples of the stubs by looking at _IntEnt in x86, _IntExit in x86 and ARM, :code:`_isr_wrapper()` in ARM, or the full implementation description for ARC in :file:`arch/arc/core/isr_wrapper.S`.
+  You can find examples of the stubs by looking at :code:`_interrupt_enter()` in x86, :code:`_IntExit()` in ARM, :code:`_isr_wrapper()` in ARM, or the full implementation description for ARC in :file:`arch/arc/core/isr_wrapper.S`.

 Each architecture also has to implement primitives for interrupt control: